-'What does the Bee in Bridgerton mean?' is something we found ourselves wondering as the Bridgerton ending streamed out.
+'What does the bee in Bridgerton mean?' is something we have found ourselves wondering as the Bridgerton ending streamed out.

-Just when we thought we couldn't get gripped to another Netflix period drama like we did with The Crown, we went and binge watched Bridgerton and found ourselves wanting more yet again.
+Just when we thought we couldn't get gripped to another Netflix period drama like we did with The Crown, we went and binge-watched all of Bridgerton season 1 and found ourselves wanting more yet again.

-But the creators of the addictive Regency-era drama, an adaptation of the bestselling Julia Quinn romance novels, could be teasing us that there is more to come after its eight dreamy episodes came to an end with the biggest hint that a second season of Bridgerton will be on its way.
+But the creators of the addictive Regency-era drama, an adaptation of the bestselling Julia Quinn romance novels, gave us a gracious hint that there is more to come after its first eight dreamy episodes came to an end, with the biggest hint that Bridgerton season 2 was indeed on its way.

 - Everyone is dying to know who Regé-Jean Page is dating

-- Shows like Bridgerton to watch if you finish season one
+- Shows like Bridgerton to watch while you wait for season two

-But our attention was drawn to the single buzzing bee on a windowsill in the show's final seconds - for which the camera seemed to intentionally fixate for longer - which has led us to believe the bee is a sign of what's yet to come for the Bridgerton cast...
+But our attention was drawn to the single buzzing bee on a windowsill in the show's final seconds—for which the camera seemed to intentionally fixate for longer—that has led us to believe the bee is a sign of what's yet to come for the Bridgerton cast...

-- Jonathan Bailey, who plays the role of Anthony has already confirmed the split between him and opera singer Siena "definite".
-“Out of the two characters, she’s the one who really grows and finds her strength to know herself and what she needs," Jonathan told OprahMag.com.
+“Out of the two characters, she’s the one who really grows and finds her strength to know herself and what she needs," Bailey told OprahMag.com (opens in new tab).
 "I don’t think Anthony shows any sign of knowing what he needs and what he wants.
 He obviously loves her but has no ability to love her in the way that she would need in order to be happy.
 But we’ll have to wait and see.
 It’s Shondaland, you never know what’s around the corner."
-So could Season 2 focus on his future love?

-- Jonathan is confident his character will find love: "There’s love for everyone in the world, even for Anthony.
+Bailey is confident his character will find love come season two: "There’s love for everyone in the world, even for Anthony.
 So fingers crossed," he added.

 Selina is a Senior Entertainment Writer with more than 14 years of experience in newspapers and magazines.
 She currently looks after all things Entertainment for GoodtoKnow, Woman&Home and My Imperfect Life.